karmaniverous/blog/collections/_entity-manager/03-demo.md

 ---
-title: 'Entity Manager: A Demonstration'
+title: "Entity Manager: A Demonstration"
 excerpt: Presenting a step-by-step Typescript implementation of a realistic data model against DynamoDB, with the help of Entity Manager.
 permalink: /projects/entity-manager/demo/
 header: